railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

    single: module; base_report_designer

 The :mod:`base_report_designer` module enables you to create letter templates in OpenOffice and automate letters for different prospects.
-Open ERP also has plugins for MS Word to simplify the creation of mass mailing.
+OpenERP also has plugins for MS Word to simplify the creation of mass mailing.